Reuben Sandwich Recipe

 Instructions

-• Spread butter on one side of each slice of bread.
+• Add butter.
+Spread butter on one side of each slice of bread.

-• Remove bread from oven and spread Russian dressing on each slice.
+• Add the dressing.
+Remove the bread from the oven and spread Russian dressing on each slice.

-• Set under the broiler for a couple minutes, or until cheese is melted.
+• Melt the cheese.
+Set them under the broiler for a couple of minutes or until the cheese is melted.

 Nutrition